 We all have areas of our lives where we experience self-sabotaging behavior.
 They can be subtle behaviors or genuinely destructive.
 It may show up as rage, overdrinking, smoking, relationship issues, giving too much of yourself, not speaking up, or lack of boundaries.
 The list goes on.

 This exercise is a preliminary step that may be all you need to get out of your way and live your best life.
-In most cases, there is more work to do.
+Usually, there’s still more to be done.

 Consider working with a professional who can help you move past blocks, gain clarity of your purpose and path, and create the joy, abundance, and wellness you seek.

 As a trained hypnotherapist, I offer 1:1 hypnotherapy and coaching for my clients.
-If you’re ready to stop you self-sabotaging behaviors for good, book a Discovery Call with me and let’s unpack this together!
+If you’re ready to stop your self-sabotaging behaviors for good, book a Discovery Call with me, and let’s unpack this together!